-2.1 CollectionofPlantSamples.
+2.1 Collection of Plant Samples.

-Zingiber officinale was purchased from cemetery markets in Aba South Local Government AreaofAbiaState,Nigeria.ThiswasidentifiedintheDepartmentofPlantScienceandBiotechnology,ImoStateUniversity,Owerri.Threehundredgrams(300gm)ofZingiberofficinale was washed, sliced and sundried for seven days.
-This was later crushed using anelectricblender.
-Itwasthereafter packedintocleanpolythenebagandlabeledaccordingly.
+Zingiber officinale was purchased from cemetery markets in Aba South Local Government AreaofAbiaState,Nigeria.It was identified in the Department of Plant Science and Biotechnology, Imo State University, Owerri.
+Three hundred grams (300gm) of Zingiber officinale was washed, sliced, and sun-dried for seven days.
+It was later crushed using an electric blender.
+It was thereafter packed into acleanpolythenebagandlabelledaccordingly.